 China’s Junshi Prices Homegrown anti-PD-1 at Great Discount

 Shanghai Junshi Biosciences Co.
-Ltd has won China’s first approval for a homegrown anti-PD-1 treatment, an emerging cancer therapy that boosts the immune system to help the body to target and kill tumors.
-The drug is trademarked as Tuoyi (Toripalimab) and designed for treating skin cancer melanoma.
-Tuoyi (Toripalimab) was conditionally approved by the National Medical Products Administration under priority review on December 17, 2018, about nine months later after the company filed its new drug approval application.
+Ltd. has won China’s first approval for a homegrown anti-PD-1 treatment, an emerging cancer therapy that boosts the immune system to help the body to target and kill tumors.
+The drug is trademarked as Tuoyi (Toripalimab) and is designed to treat skin cancer melanoma.
+The National Medical Products Administration under priority review conditionally approved Tuoyi (Toripalimab) on 17 December 2018, about nine months after the company filed its new drug approval application.

 Digital Reporting and Monitoring System Upgraded and Rectified on Controlled Drug Substances

-It is necessary to recognize and protect the legal manufacture, importation, possession, use, distribution, and trade of controlled drug substances, while at the same time protecting the public health.
+To protect the legal manufacture, importation, possession, use, distribution, and trade of controlled drug substances, while at the same time protecting the public health, an upgraded Digital Reporting and Monitoring System has been implemented in China.
 According to China legislation, the following four categories of drugs are defined with high potential for abuse: